carla-simulator/carla/Docs/adv_recorder.md

 * __Opening information.__ Map, date and time when the simulation was recorded.

-* __Frame information.__ Any event that could happen such as spawning or collisions.
+* __Frame information.__ Any event that could happen such as actors spawning or collisions.
 It contains the actors' ID and some additional information.

 * __Closing information.__ Number of frames and total time recorded.